- Home

 Change

-If you moved within Martin County, you may change your address by phone or by sending a signed letter or Voter Registration Application to the Supervisor of Elections.
+If you moved within Martin County, you may change your address by phone, by sending a signed letter or online at https://registertovoteflorida.gov/ .

-If you moved from another Florida county to Martin County, you may change your address by phone, by e-mail (and you must include your birthday) or by Voter Registration Application.
+If you moved from another Florida county to Martin County, you may change your address by phone, by e-mail (and you must include your birthday) or online at https://registertovoteflorida.gov/.

 Party